LinkedInLearning/build-multi-agent-systems-with-n8n-orchestrating-reliable-ai-workflows-8509000/02/scratchpad.md

 - Name: `File Q&A`
 - Description:
 ```
-Call this tool for simple file Q&A. You need to provide a short question as well as an active (recent) Github download link including token.
+Call this tool for simple file Q&A. You need to provide a short question as well as an active (recent) Github download link.
 The response will be a short list with the required information from the source document as well as the source file for citation.
 ```
 Inputs:
 - download_url: `Defined by model`